 - 8.1 You must give us 28 days written notice to end your tenancy.
 This notice must end on a Monday and you must return the keys to us by 12 noon on that Monday.
-If you don't, we may charge you for reasonable costs to secure the property against re-entry, or you may be charged additional rent until the keys are returned.
+If you don't, we may charge you for reasonable costs to secure the property against re-entry, or you may be charged additional rent until the keys are returned. .
 If no date is stated in your notice, the tenancy will end at 12 noon on the first Monday following 28 days from the date on which we receive the notice. - 8.2 If you are joint tenants, either of you can end the tenancy by giving 28 days written notice to us even if the other tenant does not consent.
 If you are affected by this, please contact us for advice.
-We will decide if the other joint tenant can remain in the property. - 8.3 In some circumstances, we may agree to dispense with the requirement for 28 days' notice, in which case the tenancy will terminate on the date agreed with you. - 8.4 Section 86F of the Housing Act 1985 provides you with a statutory right to end your tenancy by giving 4 weeks' notice but only if on the date given in the notice you are not in breach of the tenancy and there are no arrears of rent payable.
-Paragraphs 8.1 8.3 above give you with a further right to terminate in addition to your statutory rights.
-Therefore, you can end the tenancy under 8.1 to 8.3 above even if rent remains unpaid or you are in breach of the tenancy.
-However, we will still be able to recover any sums owing under the agreement from you including any rent arrears. - 8.5 Before the end of your tenancy you must allow us to inspect the property. - 8.6 You must leave the property and all the fixtures and fittings in good and clean condition.
+We will decide if the other joint tenant can remain in the property. - 8.3 In some circumstances, we may agree to dispense with the requirement for 28 days' notice, in which case the tenancy will terminate on the date agreed with you. - 8.4 Before the end of your tenancy you must allow us to inspect the property. - 8.5 You must leave the property and all the fixtures and fittings in good and clean condition.
 If you have kept pets, you are responsible for ensuring the property is free of infestation.
-We will recharge you for items left and any damage or cleaning required. - 8.7 If you leave any possessions in the property, outbuildings or gardens after you have left the property, we can remove them from the property without delay and dispose of them after a maximum of 28 days and we will charge you for any costs in doing so. - 8.8 You must arrange with us to pay all outstanding rent or other charges when you leave your home. - 8.9 You must notify any utility companies that you are moving out. - 8.10 You must not leave anybody else living in the property when you move out. - 8.11 You must not abandon any animals at the property when you move out. - 8.12 Paragraphs 8.5 to 8.11 above will not stop you from terminating your tenancy but may result in further costs and amounts being recovered from you. - 8.13 Where the law applies or the Court orders, a secure tenancy can sometimes stop being a secure tenancy (this is rare).
-If this happens for any reason, then we may terminate the tenancy by giving you not less than 2 months' written notice. - 8.14 If you abandon your home including where you leave it for a period of more than one month without our knowledge and consent then we are entitled to terminate your Tenancy forthwith and recover possession subject to any additional legal requirement.
+We will recharge you for items left and any damage or cleaning required. - 8.6 If you leave any possessions in the property, outbuildings or gardens after you have left the property, we can remove them from the property without delay and dispose of them after a maximum of 28 days and we will charge you for any costs in doing so. - 8.7 You must arrange with us to pay all outstanding rent or other charges when you leave your home. - 8.8 You must notify any utility companies that you are moving out. - 8.9 You must not leave anybody else living in the property when you move out. - 8.10 You must not abandon any animals at the property when you move out. - 8.11 Paragraphs 8.4 to 8.10 above will not stop you from terminating your tenancy but may result in further costs and amounts being recovered from you. - 8.12 Where the law applies or the Court orders, a secure tenancy can sometimes stop being a secure tenancy (this is rare).
+If this happens for any reason, then we may terminate the tenancy by giving you not less than 2 months' written notice. - 8.13 If you abandon your home including where you leave it for a period of more than one month without our knowledge and consent then we are entitled to terminate your Tenancy forthwith and recover possession subject to any additional legal requirement.

-9 Legal notices
+9. Legal notices

-9.1 If we send you a legal notice for any reason, we may do so by leaving it at your home or your last known address, or by sending it by first class or registered post.
+9.1 If we send you a legal notice for any reason, we may do so by leaving it at your home or your last known address, or by sending it by first class or registered post. .
 This will count as formal notice to you whether you have actually seen the notice or not.